jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetLayout.md

 Once you've laid out your widgets, the next most important thing is how they line up in their rows and columns.

+**NB.** These only take affect from the point they are added, so include them before adding the widgets.

 There are two things you can configure:

 * How columns and rows stretch to fill the GUI - **stretchiness**